Dream Dictionary

 Quick Answer

 Snake dreams usually point to change, instincts, boundaries, or something potent you haven't fully articulated—not a universal “bad sign.”
 Context and feeling drive the interpretation.
+If panic dominated the scene, the dream may foreground avoidance or overwhelm; if curiosity did, integration or renewal may be closer to the truth.

 Emotional Associations